 Gitlint is a git commit message linter written in python: it checks your commit messages for style.

-Gitlint support for Windows is experimental, and there are some known issues.
+Gitlint works on Windows, but there are some known issues.

 Also, gitlint is not the only git commit message linter out there, if you are looking for an alternative written in a different language, have a look at fit-commit (Ruby), node-commit-msg (Node.js) or commitlint (Node.js).